Navid200/xDrip/docs/How-to-follow.md

 ## How to follow

-There are several options for following someone's readings as well as using xDrip when not the collector.
+There are several options for following someone's readings as well as using xDrip when using another device or app as the collector.

 ### 1. xDrip Sync Follower (needs internet except Desert Sync)
 This is easy to set up.
 But, it relies on Google.